khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 3. **Footer**: Elements available for convenience or tertiary tasks.
 4. **Breadcrumb**: Elements relay the site hierarchy to reinforce wayfinding.
 5. **Top bar (visitors only)**: Elements include external links and calls-to-action.

+Occasionally, there is no need for a navigation sidebar.
+To get a page with no sidebar, you could use the `minimal` layout.
+This is usually done in the Rails controller action.

+<figure-img alt="Page with minimal navigation" src="/img/navigation-minimal.svg" width="350"></figure-img>

 #### Header elements